MiguelAPerez/laravel-docker-template/README.md

 # Laravel Docker Template

 This repository is a template to help setup medium-sized laravel application deployed in a docker container.

-> For large application, consider using infrastructure as code tools to deploy your application on a virtual machine.
+For example you can use the `docker-compose.yml` file to setup a local development environment:

 ```mermaid
 flowchart RL